James Burney

-James Burney (13 June 1750 – 17 November 1821) was an English rear-admiral, who accompanied Captain Cook on his last two voyages.
+James Burney (13 June 1750 – 17 November 1821) was an English explorer and writer.
+He served as a rear-admiral who accompanied Captain James Cook on his last two voyages.
 He later wrote two books on naval voyages and a third on the game of whist.

 Family

 Burney was born in London, although he moved to Lynn Regis (now King's Lynn) as a small child.
 He was the son of the composer and music scholar Charles Burney and his wife Esther Sleepe (c.
 1725–1762).
-He was the sister of correspondent Susanna, brother of Charles Burney and of the novelist and diarist Fanny Burney, and half-brother of the novelist Sarah Burney, who kept house for him from 1798 to 1803.
+His notable siblings included the correspondent Susanna Phillips, scholar Charles Burney, novelist and diarist Fanny Burney, and the novelist Sarah Burney, a half-sister, who kept house for him from 1798 to 1803.

 Voyages

 Burney's father obtained him a berth as a midshipman on Cook's Resolution, which sailed for the South Seas in June 1772.
 Back in England in 1774, he acted as interpreter for Omai, the first Tahitian to visit Britain.
 He and his future brother-in-law witnessed Cook's killing in Hawaii in 1779.
 He was belatedly promoted, but in June 1782 commissioned captain of the 50-gun Bristol on a 12-ship convoy to Madras.
 He saw action as part of Sir Edward Hughes' squadron in the final engagement with the French fleet off Cuddalore on 20 June 1783.